PaulEhrhardt/rustygreetings_ios_android/README.md

 linker = "<project path>/rustygreetings_ios_android/android/ndk/x86/bin/i686-linux-android-clang"
 ```

-To make the SDK’s visible for cargo the template file need to be copied this to the  *.cargo* directory in the user`s home folder:
+In order to make the SDKs visible for cargo the template file need to be copied to the *.cargo* directory in the user's home folder:

 `cp cargo-config.toml.templ ~/.cargo/config`